rjain2470/rjain2470.github.io/_pages/writings.md

 ### mathematics

+- <a href="/assets/pdf/MathPhysicsHistory.pdf" target="_blank">A Brief History of Mathematics and Physics</a> – A survey of major developments in mathematics and physics over the past 400 years, with an emphasis on the interplay between the two fields and the universal importance of symmetry.
+(10 pages)

 - <a href="/assets/pdf/AlgebraicGeometry.pdf" target="_blank">Algebraic Geometry</a> – Some introductory notes on classical algebraic geometry.
 (20 pages)

 - <a href="/assets/pdf/CyclotomicIntegers.pdf" target="_blank">The Ring of Cyclotomic Integers</a> – This note contains a derivation of the ring of integers in a cyclotomic field $\mathbb{Q}(\zeta_{n})$.
 By passing to the $p$-adic numbers, we are able to avoid many of the technicalities in the standard proof of this fact.
 (3 pages)